-Manchester's Corner House and Urbis, its museum of the city, are the starting points for the game which can have up to 12 street players and many more online players at any one time.
+Manchester's Cornerhouse is the starting points for the game which can have up to 12 street players and many more online players at any one time.

 Street players are equipped with PDAs to help them look for Uncle Roy, who regularly supplies them with clues about his whereabouts as well as a lot of other messages.